 The average studio apartment in New York rents for $1743.
 That's $20,916 a year.
 If you'd like a little more space — say a two-bedroom so you can have the occasional overnight guest — you're looking at an average rent of $24,588 per year.

 The average life expectancy in New York City is 81.2 years.
 So, if you retire at age 45, you'll need enough cash to support yourself for 36.2 years.
 At today’s prices, you're looking at $890,085.60 for housing alone.

 The Numbeo index estimates that the average monthly cost for everything else is $1,329 per person.
 Over 36.2. years, that adds up to $577,317.60.
 Add that to rent and you're looking at nearly $1.5 million just for yourself.

 Of course, New York City isn't the only expensive retirement spot in the country.
 Hawaii, California, and Oregon are even pricier.
 Estimates put the cost of retirement at $1,844,556 for Hawaii and $1,456,286 for California.
-That doesn't mean you should bury your dreams of retiring among palm trees and sunny skies, but it does mean that you'll need to save aggressively and invest wisely if you want to make them come true.
+That doesn't mean you should bury your dreams of retiring among palm trees and sunny skies, but it does mean that you may need to save aggressively and invest wisely if you want to make them come true.

 If You’re Looking for the Most Affordable Retirement

 The cost of living is rising everywhere, but there are still plenty of affordable places to retire to.
 States like Tennessee, Alabama, Oklahoma, and Arkansas are relatively low-cost.
 And Mississippi is the most affordable state in the country for anyone planning their retirement.
 How much would you need to set up there?